EdJoPaTo/rain-brainz.de/README.md

 This was made to suit my needs.
 Maybe it also works for you.

 - Place the images in the folder `originals`.
-- Make sure ImageMagick is installed (with AVIF support).
+- Make sure ImageMagick is installed.
 - Make sure Deno is installed.
 - Run `deno run -A generate.ts` or `./toServer.sh`